Car Engine Loses Power and Acceleration When AC Is On: 7 Causes

 Serpentine belts are designed to last for a long time, but eventually, they will wear out and need to be replaced.
 When this happens, the belt will start to slip and you will begin to notice certain signs.
 These include:

-• The belt fits all pulleys snugly.
+- The belt may not fit all pulleys snugly.

 6. Bad Alternator

 When a car battery has low voltage due to a malfunctioning alternator, it can throw some random low voltage codes or loss of communication codes (U0100, U0140).
-You can check them using OBD2 scan tool.
-Due to these trouble codes, the engine can go into a reduced power mode.

 Furthermore, when the engine is running at high RPMs, the voltage of the battery should never drop below 13.5V.
 If it does, it means the alternator is bad.